Database status

 When a button is pressed, a process is performed in the background to back up the selected Indice to a remote SMB server.
 It is required that the SMB server is configured – otherwise this button will have no effect.

-Please note that backup has limits on concurrent running task.
-Database backup temporary queues user export requests from dashboards.
+Please note that the backup has limits on concurrent running task.
+The database backup temporary queues user export requests from dashboards.
 For more please see Data export.

 Data backup takes a long time, so it’s not recommended to run a backup on all Indices at the same time.